TanguyAndreani/dragonruby-install/README.md

 ## Let's try it on real games

+I assume that you downloaded DragonRuby from itch.io and that you have access to a file named `dragonruby-gtk-linux-amd64.zip` which is, in my examples, located in `~/Downloads`.

 ### First example

 First, we'll try to run a [simple parallax](https://github.com/tanguyandreani/dragonruby-parallax) that I made.